Call Us for a Free Consultation

 Las Vegas Gun Laws for Tourists by Gallo Criminal Defense Las Vegas

-• Certain Substances: Carrying a weapon while under the influence of drugs or alcohol is strictly prohibited.
+• Being under the influence of drugs or alcohol while carrying is strictly prohibited.

 Legal Assistance for Firearm Charges